The online Performing Arts Leadership & Management (4+1) accelerated program is available for current Shenandoah Conservatory undergraduate students.

 Shenandoah Conservatory’s prestigious faculty is dynamic, creative, and passionately committed to the highest levels of excellence.
 A deeply caring community, they mentor students with a wealth of professional expertise, balancing rigorous expectations with compassion and wisdom.
 At Shenandoah, you will study with leaders from the arts management field who are recognized for their professional accomplishments and research.
 Each faculty member brings to their teaching personal perspectives gained from years of arts management practice and experience.

-Director of Performing Arts Leadership and ManagementFull Biography
+Director and Professor, Performing Arts Leadership & ManagementFull Biography

 Conservatory students with a 3.0 GPA can apply for the program in their sophomore or junior years.
 All applicants must interview with the PALM program director at the time of application.